-An active contact is a contact who has confirmed their subscription (if you are using opt-in confirmation) and has not unsubscribed or bounced.
+An active contact is a contact who has confirmed their subscription to your list (if you are using opt-in confirmation) and has not unsubscribed or bounced.
+Note that an active contact is not the same as an "engaged" contact, which are contacts who open and/or click links contained in your marketing emails.
+Learn how to track engagement of your active contacts.

 An active contact can opt in through a form, can be added by you manually, through an integration, through the API, etc. For more information on how to add contacts, see the help article on that topic.

-Active contacts count toward your total contacts (the number that is used to determine your billing plan).
+Active contacts count toward your contact limit (the number that is used to determine your billing plan).
+An active contact counts as only one contact regardless of how many lists they are on.
 A contact will no longer be counted as “Active” if your campaigns bounce or they unsubscribe from your lists.
-An active contact counts as only one contact regardless of how many lists they are on.

 A contact is labeled as unconfirmed if they submit a form that includes an opt-in confirmation email (also known as double opt-in), but have not yet clicked the confirmation link.